mattpocock/ts-reset/readme.md

 # `ts-reset`

-Whenever you add TypeScript to a project, you're opting into **tens of thousands of lines of declaration files**.
-These files help describe JavaScript itself - `lib.dom.d.ts` describes the DOM, and `lib.d.ts` describes JavaScript itself.

 TypeScript's built-in typings are not perfect.

-In TypeScript's default types:

 - 🚨 `.json` (in `fetch`) and `JSON.parse` both return `any`
 - 🤦 `.filter(Boolean)` doesn't behave how you expect